Marius1501/marius1501.github.io/README.md

 - 👋 Hi, I’m @Marius1501
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web and App Development
 - 📫 How to reach me: Malemo2001@gmail.com

 <!---